 What is the difference between wild caught salmon and farmed salmon?

 The result is an unappetizingly gray fish.
-Consumers would never go for gray salmon, so the fish farming industry injects dye into their captive prey.
-Consumers of farmed fish may be fooled into thinking they’re eating the real deal, but you and I know they’re not.
-Dye can’t cover up all the deficiencies.
+Consumers would never go for gray salmon, so the fish farming industry may inject dye into their captive prey.

 Bottom line: Wild Alaska salmon are natural, healthy fish - and they are an incredibly healthy, protein-rich food to eat.
 They have fewer calories and less saturated fat than farmed fish, and are high in omega-3’s, the super healthy fat.
 They have no additives, no antibiotics, no dye, and no unnatural substances in their flesh.
 They are just as nature created them.
 Farmed salmon are not; they are a distant, modified relative.